 Execution Only (EO)

-In an EO mandate, the bank merely executes the trades you wish to make, without offering any investment advice.
+Definition: The bank executes the trades you wish to make without offering investment advice.

 Investing is an essential part of wealth management, and Swiss banks offer a wide range of options to meet every investor's needs.
 From diverse asset classes to specialized mandates, Swiss banks provide a comprehensive investment solution.